How to make an app like Facebook?

 So, how do you go about creating a Facebook clone?

 In this article, I will reveal the ten vital lessons that I acquired from a decade of experience in managing a company that develops mobile apps.
+Are you looking for social media app development?
 I will show you the crucial details you need to bring your app idea to a reality.
 You don’t have to pay a dime, just dedicate about 10 minutes to read this article.
 The tips that I provide here can save you a fortune.

 Before I delve into the details of the 10 vital points discussed in this article, let’s start with an overview of Facebook.